 I don’t mean to sound so bleak, but when you stop to really think about it, we really are just distracting ourselves before death, and in my humble opinion, there is a right way to distract yourself and a wrong way to distract yourself.
 The right way to engage in these distractions is to be so immersed in the experience that the concept of time becomes irrelevant, while the wrong way is using interests to fill your ego and avoid connection with yourself and others.

 Interests are a highly personal thing and may mean different things to one person than it does for another.
-For example, my lifelong interest in video games holds with different motives than it does for others.
+For example, my lifelong interest in video games holds with it different motives than it does for others.
 For a lot of people it’s just a way to relax, turn their brains off, and have a good time.
 And that’s perfectly fine, I won’t judge them for it.

-It’s just that for me, on top of those things I mentioned above, video games are also experienced I like immersing myself in to appreciate the amalgamation of art that they contain.
+It’s just that for me, on top of those things I mentioned above, video games are also experiences I like immersing myself in to appreciate the amalgamation of art that they contain.
 From the graphical aesthetics, the mechanical design, and right down to the music and writing all add up to a cacophony of pleasure, meaning, and inspiration for me.
 Additionally, I also enjoy them because they are a way to test my capacity for skill development.

 Now while there is an argument to be made that skills learned in video games are not transferable to real life, I would normally beg to differ, but for the sake of brevity I want to emphasize the more meta concept of skill development.
 If not the development of skills, it’s the accumulation of knowledge that comes with learning and researching different interests.

 For you it might be a TV show that you’re in love with for a myriad of reasons.
 Maybe it hits all the right emotional beats you like or it has all the interesting concepts that fire up your imagination.
 Whatever it is, it is through your interests that you learn a lot about yourself.
-You learn what matters to you based on what aspects you pay attention to.
+You learn what matters to you based on what kinds of details you pay attention to.
 You also end up sharpening different aspects of yourself through these interests depending on what kind of skills they require to become proficient in.

 Sharing Your Interests With Others